Lastman (comic book): Main characters

-Brash, headstrong, and hot tempered man but with a good heart, extremely resourceful, and never yielding attitude with great boxing skills.
+Brash, headstrong, and hot-tempered man but with a good heart, extremely resourceful, and never yielding attitude with great boxing skills.

-The anime is based 10 years before the comics start.
-Where he meets Siri and his boxing mentor, fighting demons which are long dead original royalty from a magical parallel world called "The Valley of Kings".
-They are betrayed by his boxing mentors brother in containing the final demon and he ends up losing the orphan Siri who was like an adopted daughter.
+The animated series is based 10 years before the comic´s start.
+Where he meets Siri and his boxing mentor Dave McKenzie, fighting demons which are long-dead original royalty from a magical parallel world called "The Valley of Kings".
+They are betrayed by his boxing mentor's younger brother in containing the final demon and he ends up losing the orphan Siri who was like an adopted daughter to him.
 Unbeknownst to him he is forever tied to the broken gate the mentor's brother forced open to reach "The Valley of Kings".
+The second season picks up a decade later and shows how he discovered a way to enter "The Valley of Kings".

-In the first comic series, years later he travels to "The Valley of Kings" as Aldana uses his smarts and skill to assist Adrian and his mother Marianne, in the tournaments.
-This sets off on an adventure, where the three travel through the next neighboring cities of Niliopolis and Paxtown.
+In the first comic series, he travels to "The Valley of Kings" as Aldana uses his smarts and skill to assist Adrian and his mother Marianne, in the tournaments.
+This sets off on an adventure, where the three travel through the neighboring cities of Niliopolis and Paxtown.
 The three grow close and decide to live happily together in "The Valley of Kings".
-However, they are betrayed by the captain of the guards, Jansen.
-Aldana becomes further despondent and aloof from 10 years of imprisonment while blamed for the death of his loved ones and ever increasing monster incursions in "The Valley of Kings".
+However, they are betrayed by the captain of the guards, Morgan.
+Aldana becomes further despondent and aloof from 10 years of imprisonment while blamed for the death of his loved ones and ever-increasing monster incursions in "The Valley of Kings".